lakras/bio-helper-scripts/README.md

    _Usage: `perl mask_positions.pl [alignment fasta file path] [first position in region to mask] [last position in region to mask] [first position in another region to mask] [last position in another region to mask] [etc.] > [output fasta file path]`_

+- [`mask_positions_in_bulk.pl`](/aligned-fasta/mask_positions_in_bulk.pl): Masks (replaces with Ns) alleles at indicated positions.
+Operates separately on each sequence as described in input table.
+Positions must be relative to same reference appearing in alignment fasta file.
+Reference must be first sequence in alignment fasta file.
+Does not mask bases that align to gaps in reference.

+   _Usage: `perl mask_positions_in_bulk.pl [alignment fasta file path] [tab-separated table containing sequence name in first column, first and last positions of regions to mask in this sequence, space separated, in second column] [optional first position in additional region to mask in all sequences] [optional last position in additional region to mask in all sequences] [optional first position in another additional region to mask in all sequences] [optional last position in another additional region to mask in all sequences] [etc.] > [output fasta file path]`_

 - [`mask_low_read_depth_alleles.pl`](/aligned-fasta/mask_low_read_depth_alleles.pl): Masks (replaces with Ns) alleles with low read depths.

    _Usage: `perl mask_low_read_depth_alleles.pl [alignment fasta file path] [list of read depth tables] [minimum read depth] > [output fasta file path]`_